ldjmgls/Deep-Learning-Specialization/README.md

 # Deep Learning Specialization

-* Intro
+Instructor: Andrew Ng

+This repo contains all my work for this specialization on Coursera.
+Unless , all the code base, import files, and images are from the courses.

-* Courses
+## Courses
     * Neural Networks and Deep Learning
+      * Summary

     * Convolutional Neural Networks
+      * Summary

     * Sequence Models
+      * Summary

-* References
+## References